WHAT IS THE LITTLE BLACK DRESS INITIATIVE?

-Additionally, funds raised through the Little Black Dress Initiative allow JLNS to dramatically improve our community through our relationships with community partners and provide our volunteers with leadership, training, and development opportunities.
+Additionally, funds raised through the Little Black Dress Initiative allow JLNS to dramatically improve our community through our relationships with community partners and to provide our volunteers with leadership, training, and development opportunities.

 HOW CAN YOU GET INVOLVED?

 We are looking forward to LBDI in 2022.
 League members will wear the same black dress or outfit for five consecutive days with a pin that requests the public to “Ask Me About My Dress” with the goal of sparking conversation and spreading awareness of the initiative and its objectives.

 Donate to The Cause: Amazing women will be raising money for JLNS.
-Keep your eye out for more information coming December 2021/January 2022.
+Head on over to our Cause Vox page!

 Other Ways to Support:

-We invite corporate partners to assemble advocate groups to increase awareness of our efforts.
-Wear a black outfit and an “I support LBDI” sticker during the week and encourage others to learn more at the LBDI CauseVox page and learn more about JLNS members who have stepped up to Advocate this year!
+We invite corporate partners to assemble advocacy groups to increase awareness of our efforts.
+Wear a black outfit and an “I support LBDI” button during the week and encourage others to learn more at the LBDI CauseVox page and learn more about JLNS members who have stepped up to Advocate this year!
 Contact JLNS, to learn more about how your company can partner with LBDI.

 Share A Statistic!
 Post a Human Trafficking statistic that affect our communities and state to your social media accounts.
 Also, repost LBDI promotions throughout the week to engage your social networks.
 Tag @JLNapaSonoma on Instagram or @juniorleagueofnapasonoma on Facebook with #LBDIJLNS so we can see!